 This is the sixth article in the series ‘The Art and Science of Taxonomy Development for Market and Competitive Intelligence’.
 Click here to view other articles.

-Start with the end-goal, the decisions to be made, problems to be addressed, tasks to be performed with the help of your taxonomy and write it down.
-Align this end-goal with the needs and priorities of your organisation.
+S tart with the end-goal, the decisions to be made, problems to be addressed, tasks to be performed with the help of your taxonomy, and write it down.
+Align this end-goal with the needs and priorities of your organization.
 And then agree on this goal or purpose with all the stakeholders.
 Writing it down is important.
 Without it, there will be endless discussions and arguments about what terms to be included or how they should be structured.
 A documented purpose lends a framework (a single source of truth) to enable subjective decision-making with consistency over time.

 To build your taxonomy, group the terms that were selected in the previous phases, and put them in a formal structure that is aligned with your use-case.
 The terms can be arranged in a simple list of terms or a complex system of hundreds of terms with interlinked relationships between them.